Showcase

 The Challenge

-Travelers don’t trust generic OTA listings.
-Reviews are anonymous, itineraries are vague, and there’s little accountability once the booking is done.
-Younger travelers, especially Gen Z, have shifted their discovery to TikTok and Instagram, but those platforms don’t connect to bookable experiences.
+Travelers don't trust generic OTA listings.
+Reviews are anonymous, itineraries are vague, and there's no accountability after the booking.
+Younger travelers have mostly moved their discovery to TikTok and Instagram anyway, but those platforms don't connect to anything bookable.
+You see a great tour in Kyoto, you close the app, you forget about it.

 Diagram showing pain points in the travel journey funnel from discovery to trust gap to booking friction